 You can change your route to see some new sights and let your dog explore the area to keep things interesting, or even take it further and spend some time really going to new places with your dog.
 Take a hike and explore the wilderness for a while.
 The addition of hills and other terrains will keep things interesting and really help to burn some energy!

-The next step up from this may be a little more effort but can be far more rewarding for health benefits in the long run.
-Your dog is likely a better runner than you; it’s pretty common, so why not use this to help you turn up the heat with your exercise.
+The next step up from this may be a little more effort, but it can be far more rewarding for health benefits in the long run.
+Your dog is likely a better runner than you; it’s pretty common, so why not use this to help you turn up the heat with your exercise?

 Running on a treadmill or even on the street can get boring from time to time, as most exercises do.
 Your dog could well be an awesome way to add variation to your exercise and even bring the potential for a new challenge to keep up with them.
 They can be your furry coach.